linomp/linomp/README.md

 Some facts about me and why I program:

-- Currently I'm dedicated to master's studies in Embedded & Real-Time software.
+- Currently I'm dedicated to master's studies in Software Engineering.

 - I'm interested in Industry 4.0 and its enabling technologies.